 Andrée Leduc is a Boston based painter and educator.
 She currently teaches at MassArt, Northern Essex Community College and Endicott College.
 She has also taught at Mount Holyoke and School of the Museum at Tufts.
 She has shown in Boston, New York, Montreal, Ottawa and Berlin.

 Benjamin Lee Sperry is a visual artist who uses painting, printmaking and photography to mediate personal experience and search for greater meaning.
 As an educator he believes that learning is a life long pursuit and that individual interaction and dialogue should remain central to the learning process.
 He teaches Printmaking, and a variety of foundations classes.
 He holds an MFA in Painting and Printmaking from University of Delaware and a BFA in Visual and Critical Studies from the School of Visual Arts.

 He currently teaches at Lincoln University and with the MassArt Summer Program.
 Benjamin is from Juniata county Pennsylvania, but currently lives in Brooklyn and works out of a studio in Gowanus.
 He has a lovely wife and daughter and is expecting another child in September.

-Christopher LeGare is a Boston based artist and educator who holds a BFA in Animation and a Masters Degree in Art and Teaching from the Massachusetts College of Art and Design.
-Additionally Chris has filmed and produced short documentaries for artists and works as a special educator in Newton Massachusetts.
+He holds a BFA in Animation and a Masters Degree in Art and Teaching from the Massachusetts College of Art and Design.
+Additionally Chris has filmed and produced short documentaries for artists and teaches middle school math in Newton Massachusetts.

 rimi (modhurima) mallick